wisniewskikr/chrisblog-it/java-orchestration-kubernetes-helm/springboot-helm-values-set/README.md

 ##### Details
 **Helm** is a package manager for Kubernetes.
-It means that it helps in management of YAML files - they are stored and are distributed as packages.
+It means that it helps in management of YAML files - they are stored and distributed as packages.
 A package in Helm is called **Chart**.
-There are three main areas of Helm:
+Main elements of Helm:
 * **Templates**: created from YAML files.
 These templates can be parsed - tested if there is no errors - and then installed on Kubernetes
 * **Values**: variables which can be injected into Templates.
-In this way Templates can be more generic and reusable
+In this way Templates can be more generic and reusable.
+Values can be injected as **Set** or **File**
-* **Conditions**: Templates can be rendered in different way regarding to some conditions
+* **Control Flow**: Templates can be rendered in different way regarding to some conditions
+* **Repo**: Charts can be deployed and downloaded from remote repositories
+* **Hub**: special type of repository.
+Available by default.
+Only confirmed companied can deploy to this repository.
+But everybody can download Charts from this repository

 This example presents how to work with **Values**.
 Values are variables which can be injected into template.
 They can be provided as file or as sets in command line.
 This example shows how to provide Values as **sets**.